GutkovskiyArtem/FinancialAccountingApp/README.md

-# Expense Controller API
+# Expense Controller

-This project implements an Expense Controller API using the Spring Boot framework.
+This project implements an Expense Controller  using the Spring Boot framework.

 ## Introduction